What’s Clogging Your Pipes? Blocked Drain Causes Explained

 Foul Odours from Your Drains

-A foul odour from a drain isn’t just unpleasant—it’s a red flag that something is decomposing in your pipes.
+A foul odour from a drain isn’t just unpleasant—it’s a red flag that something is decomposing in your pipes, and knowing how to prevent bathroom drain odours can help stop the problem before it starts.
 This could be food debris, grease buildup, or organic waste caught in the trap.
 Smelly drain solutions like vinegar and baking soda can help with minor odours, but if the smell keeps coming back, it’s time for a closer inspection.

 Real-world example: We recently helped a family in Ryde whose kitchen drain smelled like rotten eggs.
 Turned out, grease buildup had hardened in the pipes, trapping old food scraps.
 A quick clean-out and hydro jetting solved it.